 What is a Pap Smear?

 A pap smear is a simple screening procedure for cervical cancer and pre-cancer.
+The cervix is the opening of the uterus.
+During the routine procedure, cells from your cervix re gently scraped away and examined for abnormal cell growth.
 Cervical cancer is caused by the Human Papilloma Virus (HPV).
 HPV is a common, sexually transmitted virus and usually has no symptoms or warnings.
-The new vaccine to protect against HPV is now available in our office for our patients between the ages of 9 and 26.
 HPV testing may also be done with the pap smear.